 I have made a U-turn with asparagus.
-I used to suggest pairing it best with mild components (and not too many of them) so as now not to mask its first-class flavor.
-However, I now trust it can, in fact, bear a fair little bit of goings-on at the same time as nevertheless keeping its asparagus truth.
+I used to suggest pairing it best with mild components (and not too many) so as not to mask its first-class flavor.
+However, I now trust it can bear some goings-on while still keeping its asparagus truth.
 Yes, a knob of butter or a drizzle of olive oil, with perhaps a poached egg on a pinnacle, is a fine way to serve the spears.
 However, fermented elements with built-in intensity – soy, black garlic, miso, gochujang chili paste – are equally appropriate companions.
 In reality, they shed a funky new mild on the vintage asparagus.

 Asparagus and gochujang pancakes (pictured pinnacle)

-Gochujang (Korean fermented chili paste) does wonder to each pancake and asparagus.
+Gochujang (Korean fermented chili paste) does wonders for each pancake and asparagus.
 However, the mixture of all 3 offers you something sincerely marvelous.
-Try to source a good-nice Korean logo; it’s far a lot extra severe than supermarket very own-logo sorts.
+Try to source a good Korean logo; it’s far a lot more severe than a supermarket’s very own sorts.

 Prep 15 min